farmera/sare_grant/study_results_drones.md

 useful for purposes of prediction _irrespective_ of a causative connection.

 Our 'dependent' variable was the amount of sucrose produced in each of thirty sections treated with a known level of nitrogen prior to data capture.
-The final yields (30 of them) were measured in the lab at the end of the season and, along with our 'independent' variable, were known prior to analysis.
+The final yields (numbering 30) were measured in the lab at the end of the season and, along with our 'independent' variable, were known prior to analysis.

 The graph in __Figure 8__ is a scatterplot of sixteen points each representing a single treatment.
 Each point is colored